 Summary Notes: A Darkly Erotic Study

-The setting is Vienna.
+is Vienna.
 A young American woman is brought to a hospital after overdosing on pills, apparently in a suicide attempt.
 A police detective suspects foul play on the part of her lover, an American psychology professor.
-A darkly erotic
+A darkly erotic study of several

 The original German version was shortened for the US version.